cric96/presentation-2022-acsos-ac-rl-round/content/_index.md

 # Conclusion
 - The system eventually learns a policy that reduces the collective power consumption
-- The same policy work for different deployment
+- The same policy work for different deployments

 # Future Work

 - Using *scheduling policy* as action
-  - Mix *sensing-based* and *time-based* schedulers
 - **Deep Learning approaches** to encode local node features
 - Using **Multi-Objective Reinforcement Learning** to better represent the problem space.
 - Extends Learning to a fully online & distributed version